dzaporozhets/six/README.markdown

     abilities << BookRules # true
     ```

 4. Thats all.
-Now you can check abilites.
+Now you can check abilities.
 In difference to CanCan it doesnt use current_user method. you manually pass object & subject.

     ```ruby
     abilities.allowed?(@user, :read_book, @book) # true